 Latin American regulators also sometimes collaborate with European authorities to enforce anti-corruption laws.
-For instance, the Rolls-Royce plc resolution involved coordination between Brazilian, US and UK authorities.30 As with the United States, European laws and policy can serve as a helpful benchmark for Latin American companies.
+For instance, the Rolls-Royce plc resolution involved coordination between Brazilian, US and UK authorities.36 As with the United States, European laws and policy can serve as a helpful benchmark for Latin American companies.

-Under the UK's Bribery Act, an effective compliance programme is a defence to the offence of failing to prevent bribery and is also a significant consideration in the Serious Fraud Office's determination of whether to enter into a DPA.31 To qualify for a compliance defence, corporate compliance programmes must adhere to six principles:
+Under the UK Bribery Act,37 an effective compliance programme is a defence to the offence of failing to prevent bribery and is also a significant consideration in the Serious Fraud Office's determination of whether to enter into a DPA.38 To qualify for a compliance defence, corporate compliance programmes must adhere to six principles:

-- implementing procedures proportionate to the bribery risks that an organisation faces; - ensuring top-level management is committed to preventing bribery; - undertaking a risk assessment of the extent of the company's exposure to bribery risks; - implementing proportionate due diligence procedures; - · communicating compliance training, policies and procedures; and - monitoring, reviewing and improving compliance procedures.
+- implement procedures proportionate to the bribery risks that an organisation faces; - ensure top-level management is committed to preventing bribery; - undertake a risk assessment of the extent of the company's exposure to bribery risks; - implement proportionate due diligence procedures; - · communicate compliance training, policies and procedures; and - monitor, review and improve compliance procedures.